venkat1701/Core-Java-Masters-Batch/README.md

 ### Contact Details: -
 I am always free for help.
 Contact me via Discord ( Venky#9072 ).

+---

+### Books to be Referred:-
+1. Core Java: An Integrated Approach by R.Nageshwara Rao
+2. Java - The Complete Reference ( Preferred only after you read Java 8 Programming Black Book ).

+---

 General Updating time of this repository 2 to 3 days.